 - Walking for the day: 17km, 4h

-- Accommodation: Hotel Avenida or similar
+- Accommodation: Hotel Galicia Palace or similar in Pontevedra

 Day 5: Pontevedra – Caldas de Reis | 21km